-We represent Perkins & Co ("Perkins") located at 1211 SW 5th Ave #1000 Portland, OR 97204, and are writing to notify your office of an incident that may affect the security of certain personal information relating to one hundred and forty-nine (149) Maine residents.
-This notice may be supplemented with any new significant facts learned subsequent to its submission.
+We continue to represent Perkins & Co ("Perkins") located at 1211 SW 5th Ave #1000 Portland, OR 97204, and write to supplement our August 12, 2022, notice to your office of an incident that may affect the security of certain personal information (the "August 2022 Notice").
+This notice is being provided by Perkins on behalf of the data owner clients listed in Exhibit A. This notice may be supplemented with any new significant facts learned subsequent to its submission.
 By providing this notice, Perkins does not waive any rights or defenses regarding the applicability of Maine law, the applicability of the Maine data event notification statute, or personal jurisdiction.
+Perkins does not anticipate performing any additional notices to individuals or your office on behalf of itself or any other data owners.